Structured Data? What Is That?

 You might have heard of structured data or schema markup when talking about building your website.
 Both refer to the same metric.
-It is, code you can put on website to help return more informative results for the search engines.
+It is code you can put on a website to help return more informative results for the search engines.

 In other words, structured data translates what the data means, not simply what it says.
 By including a vocabulary search engines understand, your content gets indexed and returned in search results in a whole different way.

 Here’s an example: let’s say the name “Anthony Hopkins” appears in a blog post reviewing movies.
 The search engine takes this piece of information and produces a SERP entry.
 However, by using the right structured data around the name “Anthony Hopkins”, you just told the search engine that Anthony Hopkins is in fact an award winning actor, sir, director and film producer – and not a combination of random words.
 Therefore, users searching for “Anthony Hopkins” will be displayed more accurate information about his background in the form of the previously shown “special features”.

 Much like most SEO efforts, the whole point behind structured data is to make the search engine’s job a little bit easier by *hinting* what a website’s content is about.
 Keep in mind Google is essentially a robot, and it does not understand what us humans would call “context”.

 For this reason, you should be taking SEO measures such as using an appropriate amount of relevant keywords throughout your text, ensuring quality backlinks from websites in the same industry as you are, implementing structured data, and so on.
 By doing so, you communicate more clearly to Google what your website is about.
 And consequently why do you deserve to rank above your competition.

 Long story short, in order to introduce structured data into your website, you should add bits of schema.org vocabulary into your website’s HTML microdata.